hazart/grunt-escaped-seo/README.md

 Use this plugin to generate a static version of your "single page application" boosted with ajax.
 This version will be parsed by the googlebot.
 The generated sitemap.xml will help you to tell google to index your site.

 To work with googlebot you need follow the google specifications (https://developers.google.com/webmasters/ajax-crawling/docs/specification).
-Use #! hash fragment in your urls or add a meta in your page :
+Use #! hash fragment in your urls or add a meta in your html page:
 ```html
 <meta name="fragment" content="!">
 ```